 These Oatmeal Muffins are named after my son and are very near and dear to my heart.
 They are a perfectly sweet bite of portable oatmeal and an absolute joy to eat for breakfast, lunch, or a snack.
 This recipe is Sponsored by Bob’s Red Mill and features their Quick Cooking Oats.

-As I mentioned, these BeeBo Bites and these Pumpkin Spice version are named after my son.
+As I mentioned, these BeeBo Bites and these Pumpkin Spice and Gluten Free versions are named after my son.
 I have twin boys and one of them is loud, curious/mischievous, and lives and breathes for attention – be it positive or negative.
 The other one, however, is mostly quiet, thoughtful, and naturally desires to be good and choose the right.
 His nickname is BeeBo.

 I waited for him to get off the bus one day and watched as his strong, brave face melted into tears at the first sight of me.
 All he could choke out was “the kids were so mean to me today” as he cried into my shoulder.
 My big mommy heart ached more than I could stand.